Driving Change in Higher Education

 • Wider sharing of good practice between universities through a series of themed webinars

-Universities will be required to identify and secure commitment from a member of the senior management team to participate in and fulfil the requirements of the project, including taking part in a light touch evaluation to explore the difference that the project makes for young adult carers and universities.
+To join Driving Change, universities are required to identify and secure commitment from a member of the senior management team to participate in and fulfil the requirements of the project, including taking part in a light touch evaluation to explore the difference that the project makes for young adult carers and universities.

 YAC infographic 2023